 Step 4.
 Deliver your content

-There are now dozens of drip/automated email service providers.
+There are now dozens of drip/automated email service providers (ESP).
 Two of the better ones are Drip and Mailchimp.
-Choosing your service provider is a bit of nuanced item that we break down in our Introduction to Automated Campaigns email course.
+Choosing your service provider is a bit of nuanced item, but 90% of first-time email marketers will do well enough with MailChimp.

 With whatever provider you opt to use, I recommend you keep things fairly straightforward for your first foray into the world of automated email marketing.
 While there are tons of neats tricks, systems, and processes you can use and put into place, the more complicated you make it, the less likely you are to actually make it (i.e. you’ll get fed up or stuck somewhere and abandon the project as a whole).

 The more complicated you make it, the less likely you are to actually make it.